Event: Surf Coast Century (aka SCC100)

 Some runners are fearful about running downhill.
 Me, well I have a tendency to past people.
 You just have to trust yourself and go for it.
 There was a lady just ahead of me, all on the uphill, and I finally past her on this downhill section.
 She was my motivation to keep pace with her.

-When my watch beeped indication another kilometer down I knew the end was in sight.
+When my watch beeped indicating another kilometre down I knew the end was in sight.
 It was then I could hear those glorious cowbells.
 Then I could see more people, families and other runners.

 Wow, it was epic!
 But I loved it.